turingschool/try-turing/backend-online-advanced/hashes/index.md

 Both Arrays and Hashes are classified as collections - they are data types that allow us to store potentially many pieces of data.

 A nested collection is defined as a "set of sets".
-As a Kahoot user, I have a list of Kahoots (Array).
-Each Kahoot within that list has multiple pieces of data associated with it, so is best represented with a Hash.
+As a YouTube creator, I have a list of videos (Array).
+Each video within that list has multiple pieces of data associated with it, so is best represented with a Hash.
 So, my Array of Hashes is considered a nested collection.

 Here's the syntax: